This design is the thirty-fourth of thirty-six woodblock prints in Rakusan's second main sequence series,

 design of the 134 Sichuan Mallow

-The 134 Sichuan Mallow theme actually incorporates images of two different species of plants (see below), but it is not a compound theme.
-Unfortunately, both English and modern Japanese lack a general name unique to this pairing.
-Rakusan's contemporary name for this theme is unknown, but one set of names formerly used for the two species share the same Japanese root, 蜀葵, lit.
+Although the 134 Sichuan Mallow theme actually incorporates images of two different species of plants (see below), it is not a compound theme.
+In the delivery documents for installment ten, Rakusan called this theme 蜀葵, lit.
 'Sichuan (Szechuan) mallow', which can be read either しょっき, ショッキ, shok-ki; or しょくき, ショクキ, shoku-ki.
-The English name used here for this theme is simply a literal translation of this Japanese root.
-Note that although 'Sichuan Mallow' serves as a convenient label for this pairing and for theme 134, it is not current usage as a name for a kind of plant either in Japanese or English.
+The English name used here for this theme is simply a literal translation of this Japanese construction.
+Note that although 'Sichuan Mallow' serves as a convenient label for this pairing and for theme 134, it is not currently in common usage as a name for a kind of plant in either Japanese or in English.

-The Fan Series and 36 Series prints of the 134 Sichuan Mallow theme were distributed in early 1935 in the final installment twelve (of twelve).
-The delivery documents for installment twelve remain to be discovered.
-The series as originally announced would have seen this last installment (and 36 Series design 134) published in December 1934.
-However, with previously documented delays the earliest month these could actually have been delivered is March 1935, and they may well have been even further delayed.
+The Fan Series and 36 Series prints of the 134 Sichuan Mallow theme were distributed in mid 1935 in the final installment twelve (of twelve).
+The series as originally announced would have seen this last installment published in December 1934.
+However, with previously documented delays the earliest month it could actually have been delivered is May 1935, and it may well have been even further delayed.
 Each of the woodblock prints in this theme would have been printed in the same month as their distribution.

 At least some of the Sichuan mallow designs in this theme were adapted from sketches originally created in the late 1920s during the planning of design 57 in the earlier 100 Series.
 Several fan designs are especially close to 57.
 Both 134-3 and 134-5 combine the Sichuan mallow with a varied tit just as 57 does, and 134-1 instead shares the mantis.